How to Write a Comedy Script?

 • Romantic comedies like Chasing Amy and the classic When Harry Met Sally

-• Dramatic comedies like Harold and Maude and The King of comedy
+• Dramatic comedies like Harold and Maude and The King of Comedy

 Read funny scripts as much as you can